 Along this stretch of the Johnson Lake hike, you’ll always have a nice view of the beautiful Banff lake as you walk through a lush, mossy forest.
 At times you’ll be slightly elevated above Johnson Lake and others you’ll be within a few feet of the water.

-From this hiking trail junction, you’ll hike east along a raised berm on the eastern edge of Johnson Lake towards another small bridge.
+After visiting the Johnson Lake hermit cabin, come back to the hiking trail to finish the easy walk along the southern shore.
+At the far end of Johnson Lake, you’ll hike along a raised berm on the eastern edge of Johnson Lake towards another small bridge.
 If you’re looking for an epic adventure, the trail to the summit of Mount Girouard is on the right, just before the bridge.

 As you cross the bridge take a moment to look across the length of this beautiful lake in Banff National Park for incredible views of the majestic Cascade Mountain (2,998m).